nsaunders/writing/posts/function-aschild-polymorphic-components/index.md

 ```

 Now the TypeScript performance and type inference should be much more
 predictable.
-To the compiler, this just looks a simple HTML `<a>` element nested
+To the compiler, this just looks a plain HTML `<a>` element nested
 as the child of some `<Button>` element.

-And because `<Button>` and `<a>` are now separate JSX elements, a given prop can
+And because `<Button>` and `<a>` are now separate elements, a given prop can be
-be set explicitly on either element; thus, prop collisions are eliminated.
+set explicitly on either one; thus, prop collisions are eliminated.

 Problems solved, right?